 PostgreSQL vs. BigQuery – Which Data Warehouse Should You Choose?

-Being data-driven has become a common strategy for companies seeking to gain a competitive advantage in the last years — and for good reasons.
-New technologies like Machine Learning, AI, Internet of Things (IoT), on-demand advanced analytics and robotics are on the rise, and data plays an integral role in enabling these technologies.
-To achieve these ambitious data goals, much more on-demand computing power, performance, and cost-efficient storage that scales with your business is needed.
-This is the main reason why more and more companies are shifting towards modern cloud data warehouses like Google BigQuery over traditional static solutions like PostgreSQL.
+Being data-driven has become a common strategy for companies seeking to gain a competitive advantage — and for good reasons.
+New technologies like Machine Learning, AI, Internet of Things (IoT), on‑demand advanced analytics and robotics are on the rise, and data plays an integral role in enabling these innovations.
+To achieve these ambitious data goals, much more on‑demand computing power, performance, and cost‑efficient storage that scales with your business is needed.
+This is why many companies are shifting toward modern cloud data warehouses like Google BigQuery over traditional static solutions like PostgreSQL.

-Next generation cloud data warehousing technologies like Google BigQuery, Snowflake and Firebolt are gaining popularity not only because of the increasing need for on-demand data analysis, but also the ever-growing amounts of data being collected, generated and stored.
-Keep reading to learn the main reasons why choosing BigQuery over PostgreSQL as the main data warehouse for your business is the best option.
-We dive into performance, ease of use, scalability, cost efficiency, and some real-world examples.
+Next generation cloud data warehousing technologies like Google BigQuery, Snowflake and Amazon S3 are gaining popularity not only because of the increasing need for on‑demand data analysis, but also the ever‑growing volumes of data being collected and stored.
+Keep reading to learn why choosing BigQuery over PostgreSQL as your main data warehouse might be the best option—especially when performance, ease of use, scalability and cost efficiency are on the line.

 What is PostgreSQL?